cixel/bmore-golang-jan19/presentation.md

 ![original 100% inline](magic.gif)

+---

+[.header: alignment(left)]
+# How it works

+- the answer is long and ~~boring~~technical
+- ask me later if you're curious about javascript instrumentation

 ^ The honest answer to how we get 'inside' all of those operations isn't really closely guarded

 ^ It's just a lot to relay and it varies from language to language